Perfect Diet - Perfect Nutrition

 How can I ever thank you?
 Your knowledge, insight, honesty, and courage contained in your articles have significantly improved the quality of my life!

 I am now 37 years old.
 From the ages of 25 to 36 I had adopted a predominantly vegetarian lifestyle.
-Over the years I have developed a mild case of degenerative disk disease, constant headaches, and a severe case of Candida (and perhaps leaky gut).
+Over the years I have developed a mild case of degenerative disc disease, constant headaches, and a severe case of Candida (and perhaps leaky gut).
 I started to figure out that something was definitely wrong.
 The mainstream nutritional advice had definitely steered me in the wrong direction.

 I have been eating a "clean" and "natural" diet for several months now on red meat, fish, fowl, a small amount of veggies and berries (I can't help it, I love berries).
 My headaches have disappeared!
 I went from 172 lbs (at 5'8" tall) to 158 lbs!
 I have no constipation nor diarrhea (which was at one time constant)!
 I think clearly, my mood is better, and I feel great!